KGB Museum Riga: The Corner House & its dark history

 And then, you see the interrogation rooms.
 They were plain: a chair for the KGB officer, a chair for the inmate, and a table between them.
 And, of course, a truncheon: if the prisoner didn’t cooperate, they would be beaten.

 The guide shares some background info about the procedure.
 Then, she asks for a volunteer from the group to imitate an interrogation.
 She starts with a simple question: “When did you start working for the Americans?”
-Whatever the inmate replies, she will insist until she gets an answer -even if the response was “Never.”
+Whatever the inmate replied, she would insist until she got an answer, even if the response was “Never.”
 And then, word by word, she’d alter the words until she got something that could trap the inmate.
 Even if they never did anything against the State, the point was to accuse them.
 And they always did that.

 The KGB prison cells